This site is a branch of

 The following video is a great overview of holistic skin care: https://www.youtube.com/watch?v=JhtIyEO011I

 I'm trying to cheat and do the minimum necessary.
 While I strive to eat healthy, I don't plan to give up some acne causing foods such as milk.

-I also found this post to be both funny and intuitively true to me:
+I found this post to be both funny and intuitively true to me: